svntax/godot-near-sdk/README.md

 If a deposit greater than zero is passed in, the user will be redirected to the NEAR web wallet instead to confirm the transaction, and the return value will be a Dictionary containing a "message" field only.
 In this case, once the user confirms the transaction, the wallet connection will emit a `transaction_hash_received` signal with a string representing the hash of the confirmed transaction.

+If the user's access key is low on allowance, the result will contain a "warning" field with a value of "NotEnoughAllowance", and the user will be redirected to sign in again to create a new access key.

 If an error occurs, the result will contain an "error" field.
 ```
 # Listening for the transaction_hash_received signal